Sue Booth-Forbes: Exponent II

 Paxman was a member of the team producing Exponent II, a magazine by, and largely for, Mormon women, from its inception, and on the masthead from the second issue, in October 1974.
-She remained heavily involved until 1997, and in some form after, even to the present.
-She served as its fourth Editor from spring 1984 until 1997, as Susan L. or Sue Paxman until 1996, then as Sue Booth-Forbes.
+She remained heavily involved until 1997, and in some form after, She served as its fourth Editor from spring 1984 until 1997, as Susan L. or Sue Paxman until 1996, then as Sue Booth-Forbes.
 The magazine addressed a wide range of issues, including feminism, reproductive rights, peace campaigns and other aspects of the roles and potential of women.

 Eliza Dushku

-Along with several family members, Paxman served as on-set guardian (a Screen Actors Guild-mandated role) for actress Eliza Dushku, from her first serious film performance (This Boy's Life) - her mother, Judy Rasmussen Dushku, a fellow Mormon from the same region and a friend, was also on the Exponent II team.
-In 1993 she was present for three weeks in this role during filming of True Lies, and she backed Eliza Dushku when she, many years later, alleged an off-set sexual assault by a member of the production team - which Dushku at the time reported only to her mother, a brother, and a different family friend - and commented on the overall industry situation at that time.
+Along with several family members, Paxman served as an on-set guardian (a Screen Actors Guild-mandated role) for actress Eliza Dushku, from her first serious film performance (This Boy's Life).
+Her mother, Judy Rasmussen Dushku, a fellow Mormon from the same region and a friend, was also on the Exponent II team.
+In 1993, she was present for three weeks in this role during the filming of True Lies, and she backed Eliza Dushku when she, many years later, alleged an off-set sexual assault by a member of the production team - which Dushku at the time reported only to her mother, a brother, and a different family friend - and commented on the overall industry situation at that time.

 Other work

-When living in England, Booth-Forbes also worked for the Cambridge University Press.
+Booth-Forbes also worked for the Cambridge University Press.
 Just prior to moving to Ireland, she worked as communications director for a quasi-public agency in Boston.

 Ireland

-With a divorce, after over 30 years, due to finalise in November 1997, and looking for a new direction, and having led multiple retreats linked to Exponent II, Booth-Forbes joined in a month-long literary retreat with friends, including Mary Lythgoe Bradford, in Connemara in August 1997, In December 1997 she searched with her daughter and purchased a property near the small village of Eyeries in West Cork, on the Beara Peninsula, launching a residential creative retreat, Anam Cara Writer's and Artist's Retreat, in June 1998.
-Over twenty-one years, more than 1,000 creative guests - writers, composers, choreographers, visual artists - have been on retreat, leaving more than 500 books on the shelves and paintings on the walls in the common areas of the retreat.
-The retreat itself is at the centre of a multi-acre space with more than thirty private working nooks and crannies, some on the landscaped riverbank.
-Booth-Forbes describes her work with some guests as that of a "literary midwife" and also says that the retreat format is partly modeled on the way her mother looked after her poet father.
-Several guests have dedicated work to Anam Cara and to her.
+With a divorce, after over 30 years, due to be finalised in November 1997, and looking for a new direction, and having led multiple retreats linked to Exponent II, Booth-Forbes joined in a month-long literary retreat with friends, including Mary Lythgoe Bradford, in Connemara in August 1997, In December 1997, she purchased a property near the small village of Eyeries in West Cork, on the Beara Peninsula, launching a residential creative retreat, Anam Cara Writer's and Artist's Retreat, in June 1998.
+Over twenty-one years, more than 1,000 creative guests - writers, composers, choreographers, and visual artists - went on a retreat.